mandrasch/svelte-floating-ui-a11y-menu/README.md

 🚧 Work in progress 🚧

 - Trying to build accessible dropdown menus / navigation bars with Svelte(Kit) and [Floating UI](https://floating-ui.com/).
-  - Floating UI takes care of positioning dropdowns / popovers (https://blog.logrocket.com/popper-vs-floating-ui/)
+  - Floating UI takes care of positioning dropdowns / popovers.
+It only detects resizing / scroll actions and positions dropdowns / popovers accordingly (https://blog.logrocket.com/popper-vs-floating-ui/)
 - Based on https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/examples/disclosure-navigation/.
 - Experimental, do not use this in production without serious a11y testing!